habib24457/BistroFoodReview.Api/README.md

 --------------------------------------------

-!!!Important: Initially the data database will be empty
+!!!Important: Initially the data database will be empty.
-I have created a helper class for initial seeding
-to seed the database with data.
-Go to: Program.cs file of the project.
-uncomment line from 45-50.
-This will seed some data, so that you
-start testing the endpoints in swagger.  !!!
+After running the EFCore migration successfully, the database will be
+populated with some initial data.!!!

 --------------------------------------------

 # How to test the endpoints

 1. How to insert a new rating for a meal?
 -In swagger UI go to section rating and select Post request
 /api/Rating/saveRating